proty/proty.github.com/index.md

 ## About

 Proty is a prototype based, object oriented and dynamic programming language.
-It uses [LLVM](http://llvm.org) to generate efficient machine code and to either compile any program to a small standalone executable or run it directly with the LLVM-JIT.
+Proty uses [LLVM](http://llvm.org) as backend to either compile any program to a small standalone executable or run it directly using the LLVM-JIT.

 Proty is still in pre-alpha stage.